Joashiltembhurne/Himsmedicalproject/README.md

-Himsmedicalproject is a robust Hospital Information Management System (HIMS) that centralizes patient management, appointment scheduling, billing, inventory, laboratory information, and reporting.
-It enhances efficiency, accuracy, and patient satisfaction through seamless automation and communication.
+Hospital Management System Database Project
+Designed and implemented a Hospital Management System to maintain hospital and patient information using SQL Oracle.
+Mock data is inserted to simulate the physical database model.

+Getting Started
+Prerequisites
+Things you need to install:

+SQL Oracle
+Installing
+Clone the repository